alth4669/Thompson_CSCI2270_FinalProject/README_FinalProject.txt

 How to Run:

+The best way to run this program is to extract the files of FinalProject-master.zip into a new folder.
+The executable is located at:

+FinalProject-master/bin/Debug/FinalProject

+along with a sample .txt file you can use for testing.
+(All other files in this repository are the raw code found in the .zip file.)

 This program is run using command line arguments.
 The second command line argument must be the file name of a .txt file containing the adjacency matrix for the desired graph.
 If this text file is not formatted properly, the program will be unable to read the data properly into the graph, most likely causing a crash.
 Additionally, make sure the executable is from "FinalProject.cpp".
 The text file needs to be formatted in the following ways: